About the course

 We are looking for candidates who are passionate about improving the life chances of young people, who want to be part of building the future and who see education as a process that goes beyond subject leading, to developing the whole child.

 Candidates need to be resilient; able to work as part of a team and find creative solutions.
 Teaching is hard work but is very rewarding and you will never be bored.

 It is an advantage if candidates have had experience working with young people.

-All candidates will need to pass literacy and numeracy skills tests and trainees are subject to enhanced DBS checks.
+All candidates will need to pass literacy and numeracy tests set by London Metropolitan University and trainees are subject to enhanced DBS checks.

 Candidates will complete a self declaration on their suitability for teaching.

 About the training provider

 Angel Islington Teaching School Alliance is lead by Elizabeth Garrett Anderson School which is an outstanding inner city 11-16 girls community school.
 We have been judged as ‘outstanding’ by Ofsted since 2005 and our progress 8 scores are significantly positive.

 As an alliance, we are committed to supporting the well-being of staff and students.

 Everything we do is based on our core belief that every student can achieve in whatever field they chose, regardless of their starting point or background.